1917 (2019 film): Filming

 Roger Deakins was the cinematographer for the film, reuniting with Mendes for their fourth collaboration, having first worked together on Jarhead in 2005.
 Filming was accomplished with long takes and elaborately choreographed moving camera shots to give the effect of two continuous takes.
-Although many media accounts have referred to the story as being told in only one shot, the story cuts to black one hour and six minutes into the film, when Schofield is knocked unconscious, and fades in upon his regaining consciousness after night has fallen.
+Although many media accounts have referred to the story as being told in only one shot, the screen does cut to black one hour and six minutes into the film, when Schofield is knocked unconscious, and fades in upon his regaining consciousness after night has fallen.
 Mendes explained, "It was to do with the fact that I wanted the movie to go from afternoon to dusk, and then from night into dawn.
 I wanted it to be in two movements...I wanted to take it somewhere more like a hallucination.
 Somewhere more surreal, almost dream-like.
 And horrifying too".

 1917 was the first film to be shot with the Arri Alexa Mini LF digital cinema camera.
 Deakins wanted to use a camera with a large format image sensor, but thought that the original Alexa LF was too large and heavy to capture the intimate shots he wanted.
 Arri provided him with a prototype of the Mini LF two months before filming was set to begin, and two more cameras a week before.
 His lenses were Arri Signature Primes, of which he used three focal lengths: a 40 mm lens for most of the film, a wider 35 mm for scenes in the tunnels and bunkers, to emphasise feelings of claustrophobia, and a narrower 47 mm in the river, "to lose some of the background".

 Filming began on 1 April 2019 and continued through June 2019 in Wiltshire, Hankley Common in Surrey and Govan, as well as at Shepperton Studios.
 Concern was raised about filming on Salisbury Plain by conservationists who felt the production could disturb potentially undiscovered remains, requesting a survey before any set construction began.
 Some shots required the use of as many as 500 background extras.